AI governance for banks, insurers, and fintechs

 Credit Scoring & Underwriting AI

 AI systems used to approve, deny, or price credit products are among the highest-risk applications in financial services.
-Fair lending laws, CFPB guidance, and TRAIGA all require documented risk assessments, bias testing, and adverse action explainability.
-TRAIGA captures all required governance documentation in a single, audit-ready record.
+Fair lending laws (ECOA/FCRA) and CFPB guidance call for documented adverse-action reasoning and bias testing, and TRAIGA prohibits using AI to intentionally discriminate against protected classes.
+Risk Meridian captures your governance documentation in a single, defensible record.

 Fraud Detection & AML Algorithms

 AI-powered fraud detection and anti-money laundering systems make high-stakes decisions that freeze accounts, flag transactions, and generate suspicious activity reports.
-Model risk management guidance (SR 11-7) and TRAIGA both require documentation of model development, validation, and ongoing monitoring.
+Model risk management guidance (SR 11-7) calls for documentation of model development, validation, and ongoing monitoring — and a defensible governance record also helps demonstrate good faith under TRAIGA's intent-based prohibitions.

 Insurance Underwriting & Pricing AI

-Insurers using AI to set premiums, approve coverage, or classify risk face state insurance department scrutiny and TRAIGA obligations.
-Actuarial standards and emerging AI insurance regulations require disclosure of AI-driven pricing factors and evidence of non-discriminatory pricing.
+Insurers using AI to set premiums, approve coverage, or classify risk face state insurance department scrutiny and TRAIGA's intent-based prohibitions.
+Actuarial standards and emerging AI insurance regulations call for disclosure of AI-driven pricing factors and evidence of non-discriminatory pricing.

 Customer Service & Chat AI

-AI-powered virtual assistants and chatbots handling customer inquiries, complaints, and financial transactions must be inventoried and assessed.
-When AI influences account actions or escalation decisions, TRAIGA's governance requirements apply.
+AI-powered virtual assistants and chatbots handling customer inquiries, complaints, and financial transactions are worth inventorying and assessing.
+When AI influences account actions or escalation decisions, documenting purpose and oversight helps you build a defensible governance record.

 Robo-Advisory & Investment AI

-Automated investment advice systems, robo-advisors, and AI-driven portfolio management tools face SEC and FINRA oversight alongside TRAIGA requirements.
+Automated investment advice systems, robo-advisors, and AI-driven portfolio management tools face SEC and FINRA oversight alongside TRAIGA's intent-based prohibitions.
 Suitability documentation, transparency obligations, and conflict-of-interest disclosures all intersect with AI governance.

 Collections & Recovery AI